35 Pounds to Kilograms: A thorough look to Weight Conversion and Understanding the Metric System

 Q: Is the conversion from pounds to kilograms always exact?

 A: No, the conversion is an approximation because the conversion factor itself is an approximation.
 The more decimal places you use in the conversion factor, the more precise the result will be.
-However, for most everyday applications, using the approximation of 2.20462 pounds per kilogram is sufficient.
+That said, for most everyday applications, using the approximation of 2.20462 pounds per kilogram is sufficient.

 Q: What other units of weight are commonly used?